ksanthiana/linear_regression_model/README.md

 flutter run          # select your emulator/device when prompted
 ```

-The app shows 9 input fields (4 dropdowns for country/crop/season/production system, 5 number fields for timing and area — one per model variable), a **Predict** button, and a display area that shows the predicted yield or a clear error message for missing/out-of-range values.
-The API base URL is set in `lib/main.dart` (`kApiBaseUrl`) and already points to the live Render deployment above, so no configuration is needed to run it as-is.
+The app shows 9 input fields (4 dropdowns for country/crop/season/production system, 5 number fields for timing and area one per model variable), a **Predict** button, and a display area that shows the predicted yield or a clear error message for missing/out-of-range values.
+The API base URL is set in `lib/main.dart` (`kApiBaseUrl`) and already points to the live Render deployment above, so no configuration is needed to run it as is.